ericholscher/ericholscher.com/site/blog/2015/may/25/why-im-building-a-company-structure.rst

 Why I'm building a company: Structure
 =====================================

+..  * You are more than your job
+	* We only get part of your creative output -- and that's okay
+	* Incentives matter

 There are a lot of reasons to build a new company.
 A large part of it is wanting something to exist in the world.
 However,